Anna Lindh Foundation

 Our Vision:

-The Centre of Christian-Muslim Understanding and Partnership (CCMUP) envisions an Egypt where people of all faiths and cultural backgrounds live together in genuine and just peace, bound by profound mutual understanding, shared respect, and active cooperation for the common good.
+CCMUP envisions an Egypt where people of all faiths and cultural backgrounds live together as full citizens in genuine and just peace, enjoy equal rights and duties, and bound by mutual understanding, shared respect, and active cooperation for the common good.

 Our Mission:

 CCMUP is committed to promoting interfaith and intercultural understanding, peacebuilding, and community service across Egypt and beyond.
-Through education, dialogue, and collaborative grassroots initiatives, our mission is to equip individuals and communities to overcome religious and cultural divides, resolve conflicts peacefully, and unite in service of the common good; building a more just, compassionate, and harmonious society, within Egypt and beyond.
+Through education, dialogue, and collaborative grassroots initiatives, our mission is to equip individuals and communities to overcome religious and cultural divides, resolve conflicts peacefully, and unite in service of the common good; building a more just, compassionate, and harmonious society based on inclusive citizenship, within Egypt and beyond.

 Main Projects / Activities